Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 }
 return status;
 ```
-NtUnloadDriver gets a single argument, which is a UNICODE\_STRING containing the driver's registry path (which is a NT path, as \Registry can be seen using WinObj).
+The native function `NtUnloadDriver` gets a single argument, which is a `UNICODE_STRING` containing the driver's registry path (which is a NT path, as `\Registry` can be seen using WinObj).
 If everything went according to plan, WdFilter has been unloaded from the kernel.
-### Reloading and restoring the symlink
+#### Reloading and restoring the symlink
 Now that WdFilter has been unloaded, Defender's tamper protection should kick in in a matter of moments and immediately reload it, while also locking it in order to prevent further unloadings.
 If the symlink has been changed successfully and the directory structure has been created correctly what will be loaded is the driver we provided (which in unDefender's case is RWEverything).
 Meanwhile, in 10 seconds, unDefender will restore the original symlink by calling ChangeSymlink again and passing it the old symlink target.

 ![undefender demo]({{site.baseurl}}/img/undefenderdemo.gif)